+If you demand crystal-clear images combined with smooth and vivid videos, this may be the best camera drone under 200.
 The 2.7k HD camera should provide impressive picture quality not only on your final images but also when on FPV mode with the 5 GHz transmission delivering an interference-free live feed.

 Being foldable, I’d suggest this would be an ideal quadcopter for those on the move.
 Furthermore, when you’ve reached your destination, you’ll welcome the 18-minute flying time.

 A simple tap of a button on the controller and this drone will return-to-home, which it will also do so when losing battery power or signal.

 Also, the auto-hover feature should avoid shaky pictures.
 Alternatively, it can circle automatically around a fixed point with the area of interest always in the middle of the frame.